-IDEA offers an array of medical and supplemental options employees can elect to enroll in.
-The information found in this section of the handbook is only a summary of what is offered, and additional details can be found in the employee Benefits Guide or Plan Summaries found on the Compensation & Benefits HUB Page.
+The information found in this section of the handbook is only a summary of what IDEA offers to employees as part of their benefits package.
+Additional details can be found in the Employee Benefits Guide, Summary of Benefits & Coverage (SBC), and Plan Documents found on the Compensation & Benefits HUB Page.

-This handbook does not change or otherwise interpret the terms of the official plan documents.
-If there is any conflict or difference between the information in this handbook and the plan documents, the plan documents will govern.
+This handbook does not change or otherwise interpret the terms of the Summary of Benefits & Coverage or other official plan documents.
+If there is any conflict or difference between the information in this handbook and the SBCs/plan documents, the SBCs/plan documents will govern.
 IDEA reserves the right to change or end these benefits at any time and for any reason, consistent with all laws.
-Additionally, benefit eligibility is dependent upon a variety of factors, including employee classification, length of employment, hours regularly scheduled to work, and employment status.
-If employees would like additional information related to any benefits offered by IDEA, please contact the Benefits department at benefitsSupport@ideapublicschools.org.